zwilsoncc/docs/pages/docs/v1/other/faq.md

-import Doc from '~/components/docs/doc'
+import Doc from '~/components/layout/docs'

-import { sergio } from '~/lib/data/team'
-import Now from '~/components/now/now' import { TerminalInput } from '~/components/text/terminal'
+import Now from '~/components/text/now' import { TerminalInput } from '~/components/text/terminal'

 export const meta = {
   title: 'Frequently Asked Questions',
   description: 'The answers to our most frequently asked questions for Now and other ZEIT products and services',
   date: '30 Jan 2018',
-  authors: [sergio],
   editUrl: 'pages/docs/other/faq.md'
 }